rancher/fleet-docs/docs/ref-gitrepo.md

   #
   # forceSyncGeneration: 0

+  # Drift correction removes any external change made to resources managed by Fleet.
+It performs a helm rollback, which uses
+  # a three-way merge strategy by default.
+  # It will try to update all resources by doing a PUT request if force is enabled.
+Three-way strategic merge might fail when updating
+  # an item inside of an array as it will try to add a new item instead of replacing the existing one.
+This can be fixed by using force.
+  # Keep in mind that resources might be recreated if force is enabled.
+  # Failed rollback will be removed from the helm history unless keepFailHistory is set to true.
+  #
+  # correctDrift:
+  #   enabled: false
+  #   force: false #Warning: it might recreate resources if set to true
+  #   keepFailHistory: false

   # The service account that will be used to perform this deployment.
   # This is the name of the service account that exists in the
   # downstream cluster in the cattle-fleet-system namespace.
 It is assumed